MadlyJado/jadons-techservices/services.markdown

 - For those with newer hardware and a willingness to invest in speed and reliability, M.2 SSDs are highly recommended for their faster booting and loading times.

 - Once you decide on the SSD type that fits your needs, I can present you with various options, and you can choose the one you prefer.
 The total cost will include the price of the SSD plus a $30 installation fee.

+Physical Damage Repair: price of the parts+maintenence fee of 15/hr worked

+Virus & Spyware Removal: $30 and an optional fee for adding an antivirus of your choice to the machine.

+SSD Upgrade(For when you want to expand storage):

+- Just like with the Hard Disk Drive to SSD upgrade, I will present with various options to choose from, and the SATA/M.2 service still applies.
+The cost will be just the price of the ssd plus a $30 installation fee.